Claudia Gillow, founder of Frome-based clothing retailer Deadly is the Female, explains how her business attracts punters

-"I noticed that burlesque and vintage fashion had become more and more popular, in the mainstream as well as the alternative market.
+"I noticed that vintage fashion had become more and more popular, in the mainstream as well as the alternative market.
 I also knew that a lot of people were fed up of the generic high street shops.

 "Other shop owners in Frome gave me phone numbers for local journalists and one newspaper wrote an article about my shop opening.
 Our first customer actually came in the day before I opened, while I was doing the window display.
 She ended up buying a dress and has since made purchases through our online shop too.